We have compiled a list of questions and answers related to the impact of the ongoing Coronavirus (Covid-19) outbreak on CapMan.

 Management fees: Management fees per fund are determined at the establishment of a fund and are paid to the management company, i.e. CapMan, twice per year based on the original fund size, including commitments, over the fund’s investment period (generally five years) following which management fees are determined based on the at-cost value of the underlying portfolio.
 These fees are long-term and highly predictable, and we see little volatility in the near/mid future.

-Future management fees are affected by a) New funds raising: if ongoing fundraising projects are postponed or delayed, management fee growth may be affected. b) Exits from funds: Exits following the end of the investment period reduces the aggregate at-cost price of the remaining portfolio, on which management fees are based.
-If exits are delayed due to increased uncertainty in the market, management fees will remain stable.
+Future management fees are affected mainly by new funds raising and exits from existing funds.
+If ongoing fundraising projects are postponed or delayed, management fee growth prospects may be affected.
+Exits following the end of the investment period reduces the aggregate at-cost price of the remaining portfolio, on which management fees are based.
+If exits are delayed due to increased uncertainty in the market, management fees remain stable.

 All in all, it is still too early to tell what the impact for our business will be, as all depends on the length and magnitude of the ongoing situation.
 Given the stable and predictable nature of management fees and high level of recurring fees, we are in a relatively good position compared to many other industries and businesses.